population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 other regions.
-First, there is little to no change in severe food insecurity, except for the last survey round, which is just below 10 percentage points higher than round 4.
+First, there is little to no change in severe food insecurity, except for the last survey round, which is just below 10 percentage points higher than Round 4.
-Similarly, although rounds 1 and 2 for moderate food insecurity are statistically significantly higher than round 4, the effects are smaller than elsewhere.
+Similarly, although Rounds 1 and 2 for moderate food insecurity are statistically significantly higher than Round 4, the effects are smaller than elsewhere.
-For any food insecurity, the round 7 level is substantially larger than any of the others, despite round 7 further away from the end of the lockdowns than rounds 1 and 2.
+For any food insecurity, the Round 7 level is substantially larger than any of the others, despite Round 7 further away from the end of the lockdowns than Rounds 1 and 2.

 What do these regional results tell us about the relative effects of the lockdowns?